• RESEARCH PROGRAM

 Animal health

-The domestication and breeding of livestock has led us to the necessity of finding treatments to cure or prevent animal diseases, some of them related to wildlife.
-On the other hand, it must be taken into account that 75% of the infectious diseases that humans suffer come from animals, known as zoonotic diseases.
-Faced with the challenges of globalization and climate change, a multidisciplinary and transversal approach is needed that includes human, animal and environmental health (One Health).
+The domestication and breeding of livestock has led to the need to find treatments to cure or prevent animal diseases, some of them related to wildlife.
+On the other hand, it must be taken into account that 75% of the infectious diseases that affect humans come from animals, known as zoonotic diseases.
+Faced with the challenges of globalization and climate change, a multidisciplinary cross-cutting approach is needed that includes human, animal and environmental health ( One Health ).

-At the Animal Health program we study animal and zoonotic diseases, their epidemiology and improvements in diagnosis and control, developing effective prevention tools, such as vaccines.
-Our aim is to guarantee the health and well-being of animals and their derived products intended for human consumption to achieve healthy, safe and quality food.
-In addition, we offer technological and innovative support to companies in the agri-food and pharmaceutical sectors, and to the public administration.
+In the Animal Health program we are dedicated to studying animal and zoonotic diseases, their epidemiology and improvements in diagnosis and control, as well as developing effective prevention tools, such as vaccines.
+The objective is to guarantee the health and well-being of animals and their derived products intended for human consumption to achieve healthy, safe and high-quality food.
+In addition, we offer technological and innovative support to companies in the agri-food and pharmaceutical sectors, and to public administration.

 Program Manager